City Unscripted

 Summer transforms both cities through matsuri culture, offering authentic cultural participation opportunities.
 Festival schedules vary by neighborhood and aren't always publicized in English, making local connections invaluable.

-Understanding festival timing affects where to stay in Osaka experiences and when to travel between cities.
+Understanding festival timing affects where to stay in Osaka and when to travel between cities.
 Some celebrations require evening participation, influencing accommodation and transportation decisions.

 Autumn creates Japan's most photographed landscapes, but timing varies significantly by elevation and microclimate.
 Peak colors shift weekly, making local weather knowledge essential for optimal experiences.